teckliaw/Self-Driving-Car/README.md

 # Self-Driving-Car
-A learning project for self dring toy car
+A learning project for self driving toy car